 the Lele Sadoughi x Lilly Pulitzer headband

 Lele Sadoughi and Lilly Pulitzer is the collaboration that we did not deserve.
 The embellished styles, particularly the one I am wearing in this post) seemed to promptly sell out.
 Several styles were restocked in the Lele Sadoughi internet storefront.
 Additionally ShopBop is a stockist of the collaboration, which is where I was able to score the sold-out-everywhere-else rhinestone encrusted headband.

-dress: c/o Ro’s Garden (caftan version here) // shoes: Sarah Flint // headband: Lele Sadoughi x Lilly Pulitzer (also here) // watch: Cartier (also here) // earrings: Jennifer Fisher x Goop
+dress: c/o Ro’s Garden (caftan version here) // shoes: Sarah Flint (use code SARAHFLINT-CCLUCINDA1 to save 60 dollars on any purchase $230 and up) // headband: Lele Sadoughi x Lilly Pulitzer (also here) // watch: Cartier (also here) // earrings: Jennifer Fisher x Goop